 After login, you will be navigated to the page of your project.

-Click on the button “New Project” and set the Title of your project.
-After clicking “Create” you will be navigated to your Project Details page.
+In addition, click on the button “New Project” and set the Title of your project. thus, after clicking “Create” you will be navigated to your Project Details page.

-First field – Describe the failure Write only facts.
+First field – Describe the failure Definitely, write only facts.
 No conclusions, recommendations or problem-solving ideas are needed at this step.

 Second field – Describe why and how the failure bothers you.

 Third field – Write your Problem Statement.
-Describe what you need to do different from usual, planned or anticipated due to the occurrence of the failure.
+Then, describe what you need to do different from usual, planned or anticipated due to the occurrence of the failure.